adebola-io/whirlwind/Source/npm/README.md

-# Whirl
+# Whirlwind

-Whirl is a programming language for application development.
+Whirlwind is a programming language for application development.